 You can use the same method to color the green leaves of strawberries.
 I used the same method (brush tool) to color it but if you want you can try Method 2 that I’m going to show you right now.

 Method 2: Hue/Saturation

-Let’s color the bow and background by adjust the Hue and Saturation.
-We’ll need the help of the Quick Selection Tool.
+Let’s color the bow and background by adjusting the Hue and Saturation.
+We’ll need the help of the Quick Selection Tool or Object Selection Tool.